psb/bucklescript.github.io/docs/class.md

 var date = new Date();
 ```

-You can chain `bs.new` and `bs.module` if the JS module you're importing is itself a class:
+You can chain `bs.new` and `bs.module` if the JS module you are importing is itself a class:

 ```ocaml
 type t